SirBrian1234/gps_tracker/README.md

   #starts a daemon service to send an email every time the device connects/reconnects to the Internet
   $ python3 d_send_email_on_internet.py start|stop|restart

-  #starts a daemon service to send an email every time the tracker has a gps FIX
+  #starts a daemon service to send an email every time the tracker has a gps FIX and every 5min
+  #the latest known location
   $ python3 d_send_email_on_fix.py start|stop|restart
   ```